|Support||Help Desk & Knowledge Base|

 Global Oriented Hosting

-The last major pro of SiteGround is their global orientation.
-They’re from Bulgaria, which is a small, but rapidly growing tech hub in Eastern Europe.
-Bulgaria does not have a huge internal market, so they have to be globally oriented to get a solid market.
+The last major pro of SiteGround is its global orientation.
+They’re from Bulgaria, a small but rapidly growing tech hub in Eastern Europe.
+Bulgaria has no vast internal market, so it must be globally oriented to get a solid market.

 SiteGround must be twice as good to compete in the global web hosting industry.
 From their website copy and interface design, it looks like they go above and beyond to create a global look and feel that works for anyone – not just an American small business person.

 They accept multiple currencies (AUD, USD, GBP, EUR) and offer multiple local toll-free lines + free country-specific domains.
 The hosting industry is typically very US-centric, so this change is welcomed.

-I like how they have a dedicated Spanish language site.
-Their distributed data center locations are also a big advantage for businesses building an international audience, especially for Europe and Asia.
+I like how they have a dedicated Spanish-language site.
+Their distributed data center locations are a big advantage for businesses building an international audience, especially in Europe and Asia.

 Cons of SiteGround

 Like any web host, SiteGround has disadvantages.
-Remember, that like the pros, these are all in the context of your goals & priorities.
-With that said, here are the cons that I found while using SiteGround.
+Here are the cons I noted while using SiteGround.

 Renewal Pricing Point